psilons/python-ent-tutorial/chapter_09_design/docs/design_principles.md

 that concrete implementations depend on abstractions, not the other way around.
 One corollary from this is that the shorter paths of packages is more abstract, the longer paths is more concrete.
-In other words, if we take out the sub packages of longer paths, the abstraction of shorter paths should have no break (may have feature reductions, but no break).
+In other words, if we take out the sub packages of longer paths, the abstraction with shorter paths should have no break (may have feature reductions, but no break).
 So abstraction is more stable.